jice-nospam/yendor.ts/src/game/README.md

 * > : go down the stairs
 * < : go up the stairs
 * ESC : open game menu

+# TODO

+Reminder for stuff that might be added to the game.
+Or not.

+* wands and staff
+* poison potion and weapon / projectile poisoning (need onHitEffector on Attacker)
+* doors and keys
+* ranges (TilePicker must show the maximum range.
+Scrolls, ranged weapons and item throwing have max range)
+* shield should block only one hit per turn
+* dual wielding (you attack with the fastest weapon first, then with the slowest one.
+Total waitTime is smaller than the sum of the weapons waitTimes. watch out for special cases like crossbow + sword)